ftc10820/dev-docs/README.md

 There are many examples in FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller to help you get started.

 ## Compile, Deploy and Run
+### Compile
 To compile your code, use the Build > Rebuild Project menu item.
 This will pull in any additional project references automatically.

+### Deploy
 You must be connected to the Control Hub to deploy your code to the robot.
 You can use a USB cable with the Control Hub's USB-C port to connect your computer to the Control Hub.

 The Control Hub must be set up to allow deployment over wi-fi: https://docs.revrobotics.com/duo-control/programming/android-studio-using-wireless-adb

+To deploy code after building, click the green arrow next to "Team Code" in the center top of the Android Studio window.

+### Run
+Use the driver station to connect to the robot's Control Hub.
+After a connection has been established, select the OpMode and press run.

 ## 3rd Party Libraries
 The base FTC project includes a wide variety of support for your robot code.
 If you want to use additional libraries such as road runner, add references to TeamCode/build.gradle according to the 3rd party library's instructions.